To achieve our goals, we consistently follow our sustainability strategy.

 A materiality analysis was carried out with twelve internal and external stakeholders at the end of 2020 to determine the material topics for strategy and reporting purposes.
 This took place in accordance with the GRI recommendations and was conducted virtually by the Sustainability Department at Implenia Switzerland Ltd. as external experts.

-Following prior discussion, participants were asked, on the basis of a list of potential material topics defined beforehand (see list on p.
+Following prior discussion, participants were asked, based on a list of potential material topics de-fined beforehand (see list on p.
 8), to rate the respective topics from 1 (low) to 10 (high) according to the two following criteria:

 • Strategic relevance: Extent of the negative or positive business impact

 • Reporting relevance: Relevance of the topic for stakeholder assessments and decisions

 In the follow-up to the materiality analysis, topics classified as material were identified and discussed with the Management Board of Ina Invest and given suitable objectives (see section ESG goals).
 Those topics that were classified as being of little relevance from a strategic perspective but were rated ma-terial for reporting purposes by the stakeholders, have been included in the present report.

 The following topics are material for our work:

 |Increase the proportion of renewable energies within the framework of the Swiss Climate and Energy Strategy.
 Relieve pressure on the electricity network due to in-house use.||Ina Invest would like to contribute to achieving the strategy’s objectives and is seeking to achieve net zero or plus energy buildings.|